Dilnoor19/Friday/README.md

 # 🤖 Friday — AI Voice Assistant

+> **This project has evolved.** Friday is the v1 predecessor to [Orion](https://github.com/dilnoor19/orion), a more powerful modular AI assistant.
+This repo is kept for reference and learning purposes.

 Friday is a Python-based desktop voice assistant powered by Google Gemini AI.
 It listens to your voice, understands commands, and performs a wide range of tasks — from opening apps and playing music to fetching weather, news, and cracking jokes.

 ---